 Pembroke Howard, a lawyer and another Virginian, is another leading citizen and Judge Driscoll's closest friend.
 Percy Northumberland Driscoll is the judge's brother.
 He is a wealthy speculator who has seen all of his children die from various ailments which the town's old-fashioned doctors were not able to treat.
-On February 1, 1830, both Percy Driscoll's wife and one of his slaves, a woman named Roxana, give birth to baby boys.
+On February 1, 1830, both Percy Driscoll's wife and a woman he enslaved and raped, Roxana, give birth to baby boys.
 Mrs. Driscoll dies a few days afterwards, and Roxana, or "Roxy," is left to raise both babies.

 Two months later, Pudd'nhead again takes sets of fingerprints from the two babies.
 The day after Pudd'nhead takes the prints, Percy Driscoll finds that some money has been stolen from him.
 This has happened several times recently, and he erupts in anger.
 Summoning his slaves, he demands that they identify the guilty party.
 That individual, he says, will be sold "down the river" to one of the Southern plantations, where they will suffer much more than they have under Driscoll.
 Roxy is glad that she has recently undergone a religious conversion at a local revival, and that it was not she who stole the money, although she acknowledges to herself that under normal circumstances she would have taken it.
 The narrator digresses for a moment to note that Roxy's way of thinking is average for a slave: anyone subject to such treatment, he implies, has the right to steal from their enslaver.
 All three of Driscoll's other slaves confess to the theft and beg for mercy.
 He tells them that they will be sold locally, and they are quite relieved.
 Going to bed that night, Percy Driscoll congratulates himself on his magnanimity and records the event in his diary for his infant son to read in the future.